nbulteau/mystravastats/docs/README.md

 A tool to calculates and displays many statistics about Strava activities.

 This tool scans through activities :
-* Looks for the best effort for distance or time span fastest consecutive 1 km, 5 km, 10 km you've run, or the fastest 2 hours, 3 hours in ride activities.
+* Looks for best effort for a distance or time span fastest consecutive 1 km, 5 km, 10 km you've run, or the fastest 2 hours, 3 hours in ride activities.
 * Calculate Eddington number for rides, runs, inline skate and hikes.
 Eddington number is the largest number, E, such that you have ridden at least E km on at least E days. https://en.wikipedia.org/wiki/Arthur_Eddington#Eddington_number_for_cycling
 * Calculate the best Cooper (12 min) : In the original form, the point of the test is to run as far as possible within 12 minutes.
 MyStravaStats look for with a 'sliding window' the best effort for the given time (12 minutes) on running activities. https://fr.wikipedia.org/wiki/Test_de_Cooper